 - Take a foreign language course.

-- Take courses such as Geometry and Algebra.
-Studies show that students who take these courses early are more likely to go on to college.
+Studies show that students who take courses like Geometry and Algebra early are more likely to go on to college.

 - Begin reading about possible careers in different fields.
 Explore topics that interest you!